MurdoMaclachlan/oscr/docs/source/installation-and-use.rst

 Requirements
 -------------

 In order to install OSCR, you will need a version of Python installed.
-The original framework was written in 3.7, and current development uses 3.9, but anything 3.x onwards should work.
+The original framework was written in 3.7, and current development uses 3.9, but anything 3.5 onwards should work.
+A minimum of 3.5 is required because that is when type-hinting, which OSCR uses extensively, was added.

 OSCR also relies on several python packages; configparser, PRAW, and alive_progress.
 Any version of configparser will do, but for PRAW you will need 7.1.2 or over, and for alive_progress you will need 1.6.1 or over.